tonymajestro/Cuckoo/README.md

-# Cuckoo
+# Majestro Cuckoo
-A website built with Astro to host photos, scores, and a recap of our family card game [Cuckoo](https://en.wikipedia.org/wiki/Coucou).

-The website can be found at https://majestrocuckoo.com/.
+This project contains the infrastructure for hosting the [Majestro Cuckoo](https://majestrocuckoo.com) website.
+Cuckoo is a Majestro family card game, and the website was created to keep track of scores and photos from past games.